Multilayer Horizontal Visibility Graphs for Multivariate Time Series Analysis: Empirical evaluation of MHVG

 \section{Empirical evaluation of MHVG}

-In this section, we investigate whether the mapping method and the features set introduced above are useful for characterizing MTS data and evaluate the performance of the methodology for MTS mining tasks.
-We use synthetic bivariate time series, generated from bivariate time series models to control for MTS correlation (serial and cross) properties.
-First, we make some considerations about the implementation of the methodology.
+In this section, we investigate the utility of the mapping method and the feature set introduced above for characterizing and analyzing MTS data.
+We also assess the applicability of the methodology and its performance in various MTS mining tasks.
+We begin by utilizing synthetic bivariate time series generated from bivariate time series models to control for MTS correlation properties, both serial and cross-correlation.
+Subsequently, we apply the methodology to real and benchmark datasets, encompassing a diverse range of characteristics and featuring data with varying dimensions, including differences in time series length and the number of time series components.

+Before delving into a detailed analysis of the proposed MHVG feature set and its performance on different time series models, we provide some considerations about the methodology's implementation.
+Finally, we finish with the MTS mining analysis on both the synthetic and benchmark datasets to verify the applicability and advantage of introducing inter-layer edges to the horizontal visibility method.